 In March 2017, the U.S. Food and Drug Administration approved the first treatment for metastatic MCC: the ICI avelumab (Bavencio).
 SCCA was one of the leading sites for a clinical trial testing this medicine.

 In the study, avelumab was used to treat 88 patients who had metastatic MCC that had come back despite at least one round of chemotherapy.
 Twenty-eight of those patients’ tumors shrank or disappeared in response to avelumab.
 Among patients who initially responded to the medicine, over 80% had responses lasting more than a year.

-Many patients not only did well, without evidence of active cancer, but also had a very good quality of life while receiving this therapy.
+Many patients not only did well, without evidence of active cancer, but also had very good quality of life while receiving this therapy.

 Learn more about immunotherapy.

 In general, chemotherapy is reserved for late stages of MCC, when immune therapies are not an option.
-For patients who do not have problems with their immune system (no autoimmune disease and no major immunosuppressive medications), doctors typically recommend first trying an immune-stimulating therapy (such as an immune checkpoint inhibitor) before using chemotherapy.
+For people who do not have problems with their immune system (no autoimmune disease and no major immunosuppressive medications), doctors typically recommend first trying an immune-stimulating therapy (such as an immune checkpoint inhibitor) before using chemotherapy.

 Learn more about chemotherapy.